flexera-public/policy_templates/cost/aws/rds_instance_cloudwatch_utilization/README.md

 ### What it does

-This Policy Template gathers AWS CloudWatch data for RDS Instances on 30 day intervals.
+This Policy Template gathers AWS CloudWatch data for RDS Instances on 30 day intervals and provides rightsizing recommendations.
+Once recommendations are generated, instances can be rightsized in an automated manner or after approval.

 ### Cloud Management Required Permissions/AWS Required Permissions
 - Cloud Management - The `credential_viewer` role